Sandrajasmin/Project-Exam/README.md

 This project was developed using the following technologies:

 -📚 React for building the user interface.

--⚡ Vite as the build tool.
+-⚡ Vite as the build tool

 -🎨 Tailwind CSS for styling.

 -🖌️ Figma for designing the user interface.

 -📈 GitHub Projects for planning and managing tasks.

 -☁️ Netlify for hosting.

 ## Live Demo 🔗